The Exact WKB analysis for asymmetric scalar preheating: Bosonic preheating and the Stokes phenomena

 \subsection{Case1: Real $\Lambda(t)$}

 Let us first assume that $\Lambda(t)$ is a real function.
-Using Eq.(\ref{eq-cpterm}) and $\Lambda_I=0$, the interaction between $\varphi_1$ and $\varphi_2$ vanishes and the equations of $\varphi_1,\varphi_2$ are separated.
+Using Eq.(\ref{eq-cpterm}) and $\Lambda_I=0$, the interaction between $\varphi_1$ and $\varphi_2$ vanishes, and the equations of $\varphi_1,\varphi_2$ are separated.
 In this case, we do not have to consider the higher-order differential equations.
 On the other hand, their masses are distinguished as

 For the real $\Lambda(t)$, $\varphi_1$ and $\varphi_2$ are independent and are not equal.
 The Stokes phenomenon occurs independently and does not mix the asymptotic solutions of $\varphi_1$ and $\varphi_2$.
 Our question is whether the asymmetry production is possible or not in this case.
 To be more precise, we are going to identify the Stokes phenomena, which is responsible for the matter-antimatter asymmetry.
-What we can assume here is just $\beta_\mathbf{1k}\ne \beta_\mathbf{2k}$.
-Does the difference source the matter-antimatter asymmetry in the asymptotic states?
-To understand the situation, we will write the Bogoliubov transformation of the original creation and annihilation operators in a matrix form and translate it to the asymmetric states.
+What we can assume here is just $\beta_\mathbf{11k}\ne \beta_\mathbf{22k}$ and $\beta_\mathbf{12k}=\beta_\mathbf{21k}=0$.
+(The subscripts $\mathbf{12k}$ and $\mathbf{21k}$ denote the mixing of solutions between $\varphi_1$ and $\varphi_2$.)
+Does this difference source the matter-antimatter asymmetry in the asymptotic states?
+To understand the situation, we will write the Bogoliubov transformation of the original creation and annihilation operators in a matrix form and translate it to the asymptotic states.
 For the relation between the asymptotic states of Eq.(\ref{eq-trans}) and the original creation and annihilation operators of $\varphi_1$ and $\varphi_2$, we define in the limit $t=-\infty$ as

 We can write the Bogoliubov transformations of the original operators in the following form;

 Using Eq.(\ref{eq-trans2}) and Eq.(\ref{eq-bogo1}), the Bogoliubov transformations of the asymptotic states are given by